dianecandler/hw19employee-directory/README.md

-# Unit 19 React Homework: Employee Directory
+# Unit 19 React Homework: Employee Directory - Test Driven Development

 ## Overview

-For this assignment, you'll create a employee directory with React.
+Create a employee directory with React.
 This assignment will require you to break up your application's UI into components, manage component state, and respond to user events.

 ## User Story